RamGoenka/RamGoenka/README.md

 I am interested in:

-       - ``Full stack web-development`` as I enjoy working with website code and developing user friendly interfaces
+- Full stack web-development: as I enjoy working with website code and developing user friendly interfaces

-       - ``Data Science and Analytics`` since data is all around us and can help one to learn a lot about a plethora of interesting facts using data.
+- Data Science and Analytics: since data is all around us and can help one to learn a lot about a plethora of interesting facts using data.
 I                also am interesting in utilizing programming languages (mainly Python) to create data visualizations!

-       - ``Machine Learning and Artificial Intelligence``
+- Machine Learning and Artificial Intelligence

 I am currently: